12 Great Indoor PE Games For Kids

 Fitness Bingo is a great way to “gamify” exercise and make it more engaging without feeling forced.

-To play this indoor PE fitness game, type up and print out a bingo card for every kid in your class with different exercises or physical activities in each of the boxes in random and varied orders.
+To play this indoor PE fitness game, type up and print out a bingo card for every kid in your class with different exercises or physical activities in each box in random and varied orders.

-Then, lead the class through the exercises in whatever order you decide to call out.
+Then, lead the class through the exercises in whatever order you call out.
 The first student to get Bingo, wins!

-You can make a set of each exercise for a certain length of time (such as 30 seconds) or a specific number of reps (such as 10-20), depending on the age and skill level of the kids.
+You can make a set of each exercise for a certain length of time (such as 30 seconds) or a specific number of reps (such as 10-20), depending on the kids’ age and skill level.

 Examples of exercises for Bingo squares include push-ups, plank, crunches, squats, burpees, jumping jacks, side-to-side jumps over a line, high knees sprinting in place, side leg raises or leg lifts, mountain climbers, jump squats, bird dog, Superman, single-leg Romanian deadlifts, lateral lunges, V-ups, tuck jumps, reverse crunches, and forward and reverse lunges.